What is a function of the IDSDM in Dell EMC PowerScale F600 nodes?

 Best Practices:

-Verify that the node is not hosting critical services before shutdown.
+Verify that the cluster is healthy before proceeding.

 Dell PowerScale Reference: